Scavenger Hunt

 Maryland Science Center

-There’s no shortage of fantastic science museums in Virginia, but for even more fun, head north to Maryland.
-The Maryland Science Center’s signature brand of science education celebrates the “how come?” and the “what if?’’
-From astronomy to paleontology, the human body to physics and phenomena, the facility is packed with innovative exhibits that demonstrate the wonders of scientific discovery with a focus on open-ended exploration.
-Exhibits include, Math in Nature, Newton’s Alley, SpaceLink, Dinosaur Mysteries, and The Shed, where kids can learn a new skill, create an invention and find a solution to a design challenge through various drop-in activities.
-Located in Baltimore’s Inner Harbor, the Maryland Science Center is worth the trip!
-Pair your visit with a stop at the National Aquarium for extra science learning and fun.
+Located in Baltimore’s Inner Harbor, the Maryland Science Center lets kids explore a wealth of scientific topics, from astronomy to paleontology to the human body.
+The facility is packed with innovative displays and hands-on activities that demonstrate the wonders of scientific discovery with a focus on open-ended exploration.
+Exhibits include Math in Nature, Newton’s Alley, SpaceLink, Dinosaur Mysteries, and The Shed, where kids can learn a new skill, create an invention, and find a solution to a design challenge through various drop-in activities.
+Admission is $21.95-$29.95, depending on age; free admission is available for members and members of participating ASTC Passport museums.
+Add on a show at the IMAX theatre for another $5 per ticket.

-Check the CharlottesvilleFamily Events Calendar for even more specific family-friendly ideas.
+Check the CharlottesvilleFamily Events Calendar for even more local, family-friendly activities and experiences.

 Ellen Sewell is our associate editor.
 With a degree in Communications and Media Studies and a gift for the written word, she especially enjoys interviewing local people making a positive difference and sharing events with other parents.
 Passionate about hands-on-learning and being active, she loves to explore museums, playgrounds and outdoor attractions of all kinds with her three amazing children.